 A DAY ON THE TRAIL

 Our inn-to-inn hike is led by an experienced Swiss Mountain guide local to the Bernese Oberland.
-Luggage transfers are provided to transport additional luggage from inn to inn.
-The exception will be on days 3 and 4 of our hike, when we will need to be sure to carry enough for our overnight at the Blüemlisalphütte.
-Our hiking day typically starts around 7-9 am, following breakfast, depending on the distance and weather for any given day.
-We go at a leisurely pace, allowing time to take in the stunning alpine scenery, stop at a mountain hut for tea and enjoy picnic lunches along the trail.
-However on longer days or if there is inclement weather, we keep a good pace to be sure to keep warm and arrive at our destination on time.
-Typically we will have a couple of hours before dinner for some down time.
-Dinners are generally between 6-7pm and following dinner your lead guide will brief the group on the next day's hike.
+In general, luggage transfers are provided from inn to inn.
+The exception will be on Days 3 and 4 of our Bernese Oberland Traverse hike, when we will need to pack and carry enough for our overnight at the Blüemlisalphütte.
+Our hikes typically start around 7-9 a.m., following breakfast, depending on the distance and weather forecast for any given day.
+We go at a leisurely pace, allowing time to take in the stunning alpine scenery, stop at a mountain hut for tea, and enjoy picnic lunches along the trail.
+That said, on longer days, or if there is inclement weather, we will keep a good pace to be sure we are able to keep warm and arrive at our destination on time.
+Typically, we’ll have a couple of hours before dinner to enjoy some down time.
+Dinners are generally between 6-7 p.m. and are followed by a group briefing with your lead guide on the next day's hike.

-The Bernese Oberland region is ideal for hiking from mid-June through mid-September, Wildflowers are at their peak in mid-late July.
-Summer hiking weather in the Swiss Alps is generally very pleasant; and while you may walk in short sleeves under sunny skies on some days, there will also likely be some days that are cool and wet, especially at higher elevations.
-Temperatures are typically in the 70°F to 80 °F during the day and can drop down to the low 40s at night.
-It's not uncommon to have freezing rain or snow on the high trail one day, and T-shirt weather on the next.
-The following website is a good source for weather forecasts in the region: Meteoswiss
+The Bernese Oberland region is ideal for hiking from mid-June through mid-September; wildflowers are at their peak in mid-to-late July.
+Summer hiking weather in the Swiss Alps is generally very pleasant.
+While you may wish to walk in short sleeves under sunny skies on some days, there are likely to be days that are cool and wet, especially at higher elevations.
+Temperatures typically fall between 70-80 °F during the day, but can drop down to the low-40s at night.
+It's not uncommon to have freezing rain or snow on the high trail one day, and then optimal T-shirt weather on the next.
+The Meteoswiss website is a good source for weather forecasts in the region.

-Typical Swiss cuisine will be available throughout the tour.
-For breakfasts this includes a delicious spread of cereals, deli meats, cheese, eggs, fruit, yogurt, fresh baked goods and bread.
-All breakfasts are included at the inns and mountain hut on this hiking trip.
+We’ll enjoy a fresh selection of typical Swiss cuisine throughout the tour.
+Breakfast includes a large spread of cereals, deli meats, cheese, eggs, fruit, yogurt, fresh baked goods, and bread.
+All breakfasts are included at our inns and mountain huts on this trip.

-We primarily have picnic lunches along the trail, with perhaps a lunch or two at mountain restaurants.
-Lunches are each participants’ own responsibility and you will be required to carry your food.
-Typical lunches include fresh bread, cheese, salami, chocolate, fruits and nuts.
+On most days, we’ll break for picnic lunches along the trail, with perhaps a lunch or two taken at mountain restaurants.
+On our Bernese Oberland Traverse hike, lunches are each participants’ responsibility, and you will be required to carry your own food for the day.
+Typical lunches items include fresh bread, cheese, salami, chocolate, fruit, and nuts.

 ARRIVALS & DEPARTURES

 Upon arrival in Wengen, it is only a short walk from the train station to Hotel Bellevue.
-The hotel will transport your luggage free of charge in one of their electric vehicles if you notify them of your arrival time.
+The hotel will transport your luggage, free of charge, in one of their electric vehicles if you notify them in advance of your arrival time.

-You can depart anytime after breakfast on the morning of the final day of your tour.
-Again, you will need to book a train ticket back to Zurich (approx 3.5 hours) or Geneva (approx 3 hours) to connect to your departing flight.
+On the final day of our tour, you can plan to depart any time after breakfast.
+Again, you will need to book a train ticket back to Zurich (approx 3.5 hours) or Geneva (approx 3 hours) to make connections in time for your departing flight.